 Matthew Fleischer was appointed as Executive Director of Rock Creek Conservancy on February 3, 2014.

 Matt brings a new energy to the Conservancy and is tasked with growing the donor base and increasing the impact the organization has on Rock Creek Park and its watershed.
-The Conservancy is poised for growth and Matt is excited to play a key role in helping the national Rock Creek Park celebrate its 125th Anniversary in 2015.
+The Conservancy is poised for growth and Matt is excited to play a key role in helping Rock Creek National Park celebrate its 125th Anniversary in 2015.